Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 12.5%

 Similarly, EASE is highly subsidised by the Government.
-If a resident selects all the EASE items, the cost would be about:
+The estimated cost to install all the EASE improvement items and ramps is as follows:

 For elderly residents living in HDB rental flats, the improvement items will be fully funded by the Government.